BrockStech/SeniorDesign/Assignments/Budget.md

 - [ ]  $50.00 - Sensors
 - [ ]  $30.00 - 3D Printing Supplies

-# Donations
-- [ ] RC Test Car

-*A checkmark indicates if an item has already been purchased or donated*
+*A checkmark indicates if an item has already been purchased*